-Almost any object or situation can be used to form a phobia – spiders, snowman, buttons, open spaces…
+Almost any object or situation can be used to form a phobia – spiders, snowman, buttons, open spaces, enclosed spaces…

-By transforming anxiety into a concrete fear of a tangible, nameable object that can be avoided, a phobia allows someone to live a relatively anxiety-free life.
+By transforming anxiety into a concrete fear of a tangible, nameable object that can be avoided, a phobia allows someone to live a relatively anxiety-free life so long as that object is avoided.
 A phobia is far from being a purely negative thing.

 The Cost of a Phobia